mercmobily/simpledblayer/README.md

     // allLayers is now { emails: ..., people: ... }

 As you can see, allLayers is a hash object where each key is the layer's name.

-# Why another DB abstraction module?

-This module was specificaly created to allow the [JsonRestStores](https://github.com/mercmobily/JsonRestStores) module to interact with several database engines.

-Unlike other layers/ORMs, it only does what's normally required when dealing with web application data.
-If you are after a full-blown database abstraction module or ORM, you should look somewhere else.

-# Changes

-Here I will list the major changes I make to the library

-## Changes from "0.3.12", "0.3.13"

-* BREAKING idProperty is now mandatory, and it's forced in the schema as searchable and required
-* BREAKING Schema needs to be defined, fields have searchable (boolean) and required (boolean)
-* positionField and positionBase are now here
-* insert and update have the skipValidation option
-* constructor can be passed the validationError object, which will be created (explain how)
-* There is a global layer registry, accessible as SimpleDbLayer.getLayer(), SimpleDbLayer.getAllLayers()
-* [index] New index functions makeAllIndexes(), dropAllIndexes(), makeIndex()
-* [index] Global index funcs SimpleDbLayer.makeAllIndexesAllLayers() and SimpleDbLayer.dropAllIndexesAllLayers()
-* [index] A field can be defined as indexPrefix ( will be used as prefix), and permute (will be permuted among others defined with permute).
-* [nested] It is now possible to define nested tables, for 1:n relationships and 1:1 (lookup) relationships
-* [nested] { children: true } option in select()
-* [nested] If using nested layers, SimpleDbLayer.initLayers() needs to be called before any db operation